goddardYYZ/osrs-geBot/README.md

 You can configure the AutoTraderPlugin by adjusting the settings through the RuneLite client interface:

-- **Item to Trade:** Specify the name of the item to trade on the GE.
+- **Item to Buy:** Specify the name of the item to trade on the GE.
-- **Buy Price:** Set the buy price based on the current market value fetched by the plugin.
-- **Sell Price:** Set the sell price based on the current market value fetched by the plugin.
-- **Quantity:** Define the quantity of items to buy or sell per transaction.
+- **Buy Quantity:** Define the quantity of items to buy per transaction.
+- **Max Stock:** Set the maximum stock of an item before stopping further purchases.

 ## Development